mihai2000q/ConsiliumTempus-be/docs/api/Api.ProjectSprint.md

 Sends the project id as a query parameter.

 - **projectId** is used to specify the project that the sprint is part of
+- **search** is used to filter the sprints dynamically by their properties
+- **fromThisYear** to get sprints only from this year (or if there are none, get one from last year)

 #### Get Collection Project Sprint Response